-William Penn was an iconic personality of 17th-century colonial America famed for the founding of Philadelphia.
+William Penn was an iconic personality of 17th-century colonial American famed for the founding of the Province of Pennsylvania, one of England’s North American colonies.
 The London-born Quaker philosopher and entrepreneur was at the forefront of affairs in the American colonies, as he promoted the ideas of democracy, unity among the colonies and religious tolerance.
 It was the latter that earned him incredible amount of reverence in both Britain and America.

 What jobs did William Penn hold?
 And what were his major achievements?